Forest-Protocols/safe-scan-provider/docs/README_template_2.md

 - **Params**:
   - `id` (number, optional): Id of the resource for which to fetch information
-  - `pc` (Address, optional): PT address where the resource of interest lives
+  - `pt` (Address, optional): PT address where the resource of interest lives
 - **Returns**:
   - `Resource[] | Resource`: If `id` and `pc` is given, retrieves one resource information.
 Otherwise returns all resources of the requester